wizardengineer/hwid-checker-mg/README.md

 Before I proceed, I would like to give a huge thanks to nealhow_ ([github](https://github.com/nealhow), [twitter](https://twitter.com/nealhow_)) for being a huge help, by contributing so much with his knowlegde and skills.
 Without him and his guidence, this project would've took longer to make.
-Fun fact, at the time of making this project.
-I wasn't able to find a single C++ hwid checker
+Fun fact, at the time of making this project I wasn't able to find a single C++ hwid checker

 ### INTRODUCTION